Mwosa/Market-Match-Platform/README.md

 ## Contact

-For support or queries, please contact [Your Contact Information].
+For support or queries, please contact nelsonmwosa7@gmail.com.

 ---